khulnasoft/integrations-core/teamcity/README.md

 ### Events

-TeamCity events representing successful and failed builds are forwarded to Datadog.
+TeamCity events representing successful and failed builds are forwarded to Khulnasoft.

 ### Service Checks